Tracking Your Reader's Journey

 }

-Within the initState method, we first check if we're currently on the web (the client) to determine whether we need to create the
+Within the initState method, I first checked if I was currently on the web (the client) to determine whether I needed to create the

 scrollListener.
-This component isn't necessary on the server side and could cause potential errors if a render is attempted there.
-If we are on the web, the
+This component wasn't necessary on the server side and could have caused potential errors if a render was attempted there.
+If I was on the web, I created the

-scrollListener is created and added as a listener for the current view.
+scrollListener and added it as a listener for the current view.

 @override